What is the 2020 Census?

 Work for Census 2020

 The U.S. Census Bureau is recruiting thousands of people across the country to assist with the 2020 Census count.
 They are hiring positions including census takers, recruiting assistants, office staff, and supervisory staff.
-Jobs for the 2020 Census offer flexible hours and competitive wages that are paid weekly with many positions making $19.50 an hour and $0.58 per mile reimbursement.
+Jobs for the 2020 Census offer flexible hours and competitive wages that are paid weekly with many positions making $29.50 an hour and $0.58 per mile reimbursement.
+The Census has two upcoming hiring events one on Jan.
+13th and another on Jan.
+24th at the Carol Stream Library.

 Complete your Census quickly and accurately